-We don’t think of endpoints only as stationary devices from the office – like computers and printers –, but also as every laptop, smartphone, smartwatch, IoT, and BYOD owned by your employees and helping them in their work.
+We don’t think of endpoints only as stationary devices from the office – like computers and printers.
+But also, as every laptop, smartphone, smartwatch, mobile devices, IoT, and BYOD owned by your employees and helping them in their work.
 All these also need endpoint security measures.

 Simply put: more endpoint means more vulnerabilities.
 Every endpoint is a potential entry for malware and other threats.

-Here are the main key benefits of EDR:
+Here are the main key benefits/security capabilities of EDR:

-- Antivirus software can’t stop every threat, so EDR is your second line of defense against malware that bypassed security and entered your endpoints.
+Antivirus software can’t stop every threat, so Endpoint Detection and Response is your second line of defense against malware that bypasses security and entered your endpoints.

-- It’s an intelligent solution, using AI to learn about the types of threats that it is against and improve defense day after day.
+It’s an intelligent solution, using AI to learn about the threats that it is against and improve defense every day.

-- EDR can contain malware in the endpoints, preventing it to spread through the whole network.
+EDR can contain malware in the endpoints, preventing it from spreading through the whole network.

 NDR vs. EDR: Differences

-Although both EDR and NDR protect your organization by recording, monitoring and analyzing data, both alert the security team if they register something suspicious, and both can put an end to a cyberincident, but they serve different purposes in the end.
+Although both EDR and NDR protect your organization by recording, monitoring, and analyzing data, both alert the security team if they register something suspicious, and both can put an end to a cyber incident (response capabilities), but they serve different purposes in the end.

-NDR targets intrinsic communications, offering real-time visibility of the network, while EDR focuses on computers, servers, and other endpoints that it keeps safe from attacks.
+NDR targets intrinsic communications, offering real-time visibility of the network data.
+While EDR focuses on computers, servers, and other endpoints that it keeps safe from attacks.

-Because of this Network Detection and Response solution are considered more comprehensive compared to Endpoint Detection and Response, the last being a ground-level view and the first an aerial overview.
+Because of this, a Network Detection and Response solution is considered more comprehensive compared to an Endpoint Detection and Response security solution.
+The last being a ground-level view and the first an aerial overview security system.